Australian-Structural-Biology-Computing/bindflow/docs/usage.md

 <!-- TODO nf-core: Add documentation about anything specific to running your pipeline.
 For general topics, please point to (and add to) the main nf-core website. -->

+## Parameters

+### Mandatory

+`input`: the input samplesheet that conatins the information as described below.

+`outdir`: the output directory where the results will be stored.

+`bindcraft_container`: the path to bindcraft container that is needed run the workflow.

+### Optional

 ## Samplesheet input

 You will need to create a samplesheet with information about the binder design job before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with a header row as shown in the examples below.